 Just Good Donuts (1830 East Carson Street)

 Stop 7: The Cafe Carnegie

 If you want to eat a doughnut, but still enjoy a full meal afterwards, may we suggest the homemade jelly doughnut bits at the Cafe Carnegie?
 These little doughnut-poppers satisfy any early-morning sweet craving, but leave room for the rest of the menu at the cafe.
 Filled with homemade grape jelly and topped with sugar, they resemble tiny doughnut pillows.
-Note that they are served in an odd number, and the fight for the last one can be vicious.

 The Cafe Carnegie (4400 Forbes Avenue)

 Stop 8: Kaibur Coffee and Cafe (Vegan Donuts)

 These doughnuts are yeast-raised, deep-fried, completely vegan, and made by hand.
 The brand often creates fun shapes, and the donuts are always decorated with delicious and unique toppings.
 Flavors rotate frequently, but some favorites have been matcha, chai, Almond Joy, PB&J, chick-o-stick, peach and rosewater, vanilla, and lemon cream pie.